illuminatedwax/pesterchum/readme.txt

-Welcome to Pesterchum 3.14 alpha!
+Welcome to Pesterchum 3.14 8eta!

-This software is currently in alpha testing.
-That means there will probably be a lot of bugs!!
+This software is currently in 8eta testing.
+That means there will probably be some bugs still!!
 Here's some tips to help you get started:

 - You can import your old Pesterchum contacts by going to CLIENT->IMPORT and opening your pesterchum.cfg file.
 This is usually